-- Open to any individual amateur baker (ages 8 through 18 at the time of the fair's contest) who is a Pennsylvania resident.
+- 1. Open to any individual amateur baker (ages 8 through 18 at the time of the fair's contest) who is a Pennsylvania resident.
 One entry per person. - 2.
-Entrants may NOT have won 1st place in this PA Preferred® Junior Baking contest at any other fair in 2023. - 3.
-Entry must be six (6) individual sized portions of the baked entry item (cookies, brownies or bars). - Entire entry must be made from scratch.
-No pre-packaged ingredients may be used (ex: pre-made mixes, cookie dough, pie crust, frosting, etc.).
-All ingredients and decorations must be edible. - At least two (2) PA Preferred® or locally purchased ingredients must be used in the recipe.
-Some examples of qualifying ingredients include grains (such as oats or flour), butter, milk, eggs, fruits and/or vegetables. - A PA Preferred® logo is not required because not all PA Preferred® products carry the label.
+Entrants may NOT have won 1st place in this PA Preferred® Junior Baking contest at any other fair in 2024. - 3.
+Entry must be six (6) individual sized portions of the baked entry item (cookies, brownies or bars). - 4.
+The Cookies, Brownies or Bars, and any fillings and frostings, must be made from scratch with edible ingredients.
+No pre-packaged ingredients may be used (ex: no pre-made mixes, cookie dough, pie crust, frosting, etc.).
+Any decorations must just be edible. - 5.
+At least two (2) PA Preferred® or locally produced ingredients must be used in the recipe.
+Some examples of qualifying ingredients include grains (such as oats or flour), butter, milk, eggs, fruits and/or vegetables. - 6.
+A PA Preferred® logo is not required because not all PA Preferred® products carry the label.
 The name of the ingredient and the source is sufficient (see attached example).
-Contact RA-AGPAPreferred@pa.gov for any assistance with qualifying ingredients. - Entry must be submitted for judging on a food safe disposable setting.
+Contact RA-AGPAPreferred@pa.gov for any assistance with qualifying ingredients. - 7.
+Entry must be submitted for judging on a food safe disposable setting.
 (All pans, plates and dishes are considered to be disposable and will not be returned.) - 8.
-Recipe(s) must be submitted with the entry, printed on one side of 8-1/2" x 11" paper.
+Recipe(s) must be submitted with the entry, printed on one side of 8-1/2" x 11" sheets of paper.
 Recipe must list all ingredients, quantities, and the preparation instructions.
-The name of each PA Preferred® ingredient or locally purchased ingredient must be clearly listed clearly along with the source that made/grew the product (ex: PA Preferred Milk Galliker's brand or Apples Smith Farm Orchard).
+The name of each PA Preferred® ingredient or locally produced ingredient must be clearly listed along with the name of the source that made/grew the product (ex: PA Preferred Milk Galliker's brand or Apples Smith Farm Orchard).
 Entrant's name, age, address and phone number must be printed on the back side of all the pages.
-(All recipes and cookies-brownies-bars will become the property of the Fair or PA Farm Show and will not be returned.) - Refrigeration is not available at the fair or PA Farm Show.
+(All recipes and cookies-brownies-bars will become the property of the Fair or PA Farm Show and will not be returned.) - 9.
+Refrigeration is not available at the fair or PA Farm Show.
 Entries that require refrigeration after baking must indicate so in the recipe.
 Those entries will not be sold, auctioned or otherwise distributed for consumption after judging for food safety reasons.